CSCoursework/cs-battleships/.github/WRITEUP.md

 			} else {
 				marker = "-"
 			}
-            // Print out the marker (with some padding in) fmt.Printf(" %s ", marker)
+            // Print out the marker (with some padding) fmt.Printf(" %s ", marker)

 		}